RishabhXYZA/Movie-Recommendation-System/README.md

 - 🌐 Interactive web interface built with HTML, CSS, and JavaScript

-- ☁️ Cloud-deployed application using Docker and Google Cloud Run
+- ☁️ Cloud-deployed application using Docker and Zeabur

 ```card
 {